 The Mission: Impossible franchise was originally a television series in the late 1960s and early 1970s, but was conceptualised for cinema as an American answer to the long-term success (financial and cultural) of the James Bond 007 series and has since gone on to establish a legacy of its own.
 The Tom Cruise-fronted juggernaut has earned $3.5billion at the box office across seven theatrical releases since its inception in 1996, and has provided escapism to the masses for more than a generation of filmgoers.

-With filmmakers as wide ranging as The Incredibles director Brad Bird, The Force Awakens director J.J.
-Abrams and horror extraordinaire Brian De Palma having helmed instalments over the years, and a range of reputable stars from Philip Seymour Hoffman to Simon Pegg having lended their hands to the franchise on screen, this spy-turned-action series of globe-trotting films has offered fresh, exciting, heart-pounding moments time and time again.
+With filmmakers as diverse in technique as Brad Bird, JJ Abrams, and Brian De Palma having helmed instalments over the years, and a range of reputable stars from Philip Seymour Hoffman to Simon Pegg having leant their hands to the franchise on the screen, this spy-turned-action series of globe-trotting films has offered fresh, exciting, heart-pounding moments time and time again.

-6. Mission: Impossible III
+7. Mission: Impossible III (2006)

 Recommended for you: J.J.
 Abrams Directed Movies Ranked